deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

     +------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
     ```

-## How to check whether the provider supports SecurityGroups?
+## How to check whether the provider supports SecurityGroups

 Run the following command: `openstack security group list`.
 If there are no errors in the output, then [Security Groups](https://docs.openstack.org/nova/pike/admin/security-groups.html) are supported.